simpledotorg/deployment/docs/ethiopia-contingency-playbook.md

 #### Load balancing:
 - Both instances run an instance of HAProxy. `api.et.simple.org` currently points to `Box 1`.
-The second box's load balancer is for redundancy and is unused.
+The second box's load balancer is for redundancy and is not pointed to by a DNS.
+It is however configured to talk to the webservers already.

 #### Web server and sidekiq:
 - Both boxes run an instance of the Rails webserver and sidekiq (for background job processing).
 At all times, these services need to talk to: